 With its 60,000-points after spending $4,000 in the first three months, the Chase Sapphire Preferred will get you far.
 At just under 16,000 points per ticket to book the cheap deal above, you'd have enough points to book three roundtrip tickets to Hawaii!
 Not bad for a card with just a $95 annual fee, right?

 Click Here to get more information about the Chase Sapphire Preferred Card.

-These are just two examples of how you can leverage Thrifty Traveler Premium for cheap flights to Hawaii.
+These are just two examples of how you can leverage a cheap flight to Hawaii … and even make it free.
 Whether you pay with cash or use your points, you can save huge.

 Singapore?
 Not the Nation, the Airline Miles